 The University has adequate facilities for health and dental services.
-It provides free services for all emergency cases to bona fide students of CPU.
+It provides free services to bona fide students of CPU.
 It also facilitates emergency treatment and referrals of a patient to a hospital and specialist, if necessary.

 Dental services such as prophylaxis, tooth extraction, tooth filling, mouth examination, and emergency treatment are provided by the clinic.
 Both medical and dental clinics are conveniently located at the ground floor of the Mary Thomas Hall.